aiswaryalakshmi/Network_Traffic_Analysis/README.md

 2.
 	1. The first two transactions are traced as follows:
-		i.
-The first PSH packet from the sender is taken. ii.
-The next packet from the client having the sequence number equal to the acknowledge number in the above PSH packet is added to the result.
-This completes one transaction. iii.
-The next packet from the sender having the sequence number equal to the acknowledge number in the packet mentioned in (b) is added. iv.
-The last packet is from the client having the sequence number equal to the acknowledge number in the packet mentioned in (c).
+		1. The first PSH packet from the sender is taken.
+		2. The next packet from the client having the sequence number equal to the acknowledge number in the above PSH packet is added to the result.
+This completes one transaction.
+		3. The next packet from the sender having the sequence number equal to the acknowledge number in the packet mentioned in (b) is added.
+		4. The last packet is from the client having the sequence number equal to the acknowledge number in the packet mentioned in (c).
 This completes the second transaction.

-b.
-Throughput is calculated as total number of bytes transmitted per unit time (in seconds).
+	1. Throughput is calculated as total number of bytes transmitted per unit time (in seconds).
 The entire packet length including all the headers is taken for calculating the throughput.

-c.
-Loss rate is (number of packets not received)/total packets sent
+	1. Loss rate is (number of packets not received)/total packets sent

-d.
-Average RTT can be calculated by dividing the total time taken by the number of transactions.
+	1. Average RTT can be calculated by dividing the total time taken by the number of transactions.

 ### Flow 0:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;MSS = 1460 <br>